 “Our findings suggest that glaucomatous optic nerve damage can be due to amyloid pathology, and not just due to pressure,” Khor highlighted.

 Future studies will involve much larger sample sizes to confirm a causal association between amyloid buildup and glaucoma, said Khor, who hopes that the work will lead to new therapeutic strategies for glaucoma.
-He also noted that pharmaceutical companies such as Galimedix have already developed eye drops to reduce amyloid build up that are now in clinical trials.
-Taken together, these developments strongly suggest that drugs targeting amyloid deposition could help retard glaucomatous nerve damage, he concluded.
+He also noted that pharmaceutical companies such as Galimedix have already developed eye drops to reduce amyloid buildup that are now in clinical trials.
+Taken together, these developments strongly suggest that drugs targeting amyloid deposition could help retard glaucomatous nerve damage, he said.